Nightfire Island

 Prehistorically, it served as a village camp on a man-made mound in the wetlands and as a ceremonial site.
 The site shows evidence of human occupancy from the peak of the Hypsithermal era, approximately 7,000 years ago.
 Archeologist have unearthed three villages one on top of the other through the centuries.
 Obsidian arrowheads are frequent finds, whose varieties include Northern Sided Notched, Elko type corner notched, and Gunther type points.

 Excavations and sampling started in 1966 by Klamath educator Carrol Howe.
-The site was described by Garth Sampson in a 1985 publication of the University of Oregon, located in Eugene, Oregon.
+The site was described by Garth Sampson in a 1985 publication of the University of Oregon.

 History

 Human occupation of the Klamath Basin areas may have begun around 6000 BCE.
 Settlement by Modoc people on the banks of Sheepy Creek is likely to have begun approximately 4000 years BCE, shortly after the eruption of Mount Mazama, as evidenced by a layer of volcanic ash on the lake bed just below the layer that marks the appearance of a new village.

 The shallow water level of the marsh, the clay loam, and the basalt rubble basin extended all around and over this area afforded only a weak foundation for settlement.
 To compensate, inhabitants carried in rocks to strengthen the village's foundation.
 After centuries of this procedure, they had built an island of an area approximately 2.5 acre.

 Surrounded by marshlands, the villagers could fish and hunt waterfowl.
 The springs nearest to Nightfire Island are geothermal waters, adding to the comfort of the villagers.
 During the dry months, the receding water levels allowed for the establishment of a secure hunting station.
 Charcoal remains show evidence of cooking pits and cremated burial sites within the island.
 Bones show an early abundance of duck with additional diversity appearing in later years.

 Waterfowl droppings within layers of the excavation site show that there were times where the site was abandoned for several hundred years, probably because of the rising of the levels of Indian Tom Lake, climate change during the hot and dry middle Holocene, or changes in the Keno fault.
 When water levels receded, occupation resumed with the appearance of black charcoal levels from cooking and cremation fires.

+The environment that Nightfire's inhabitants would have known ceased to exist when the Southern Pacific Railway built a railway embankment along the downstream edge of Lower Klamath Lake, they put in a drainage conduit that unintentionally emptied most of the lake.
+The tule marshes that made Nightfire an island have been gone, replaced by pastures and farm fields.